General characteristics of the Festival

 At 3 pm, large groups of devotees, most dressed in white started to appear at the designated meeting area, which is East Coast Park Zone C. Several moments later, the ‘clangs’ produced from the gongs broke the silence, indicating the arrival of the procession.
 Spearheading the procession was the fanfare of the lion dance troupe of Cheng Jing Hui (Respect Group).

 Following closely behind was the musical ensemble (comprised of one huge drum and numerous percussion instruments) of Yin Yue Hui (Music Group).
 Meanwhile, the lion dance troupe assembled themselves into a straight row before the procession party (ceremonial party and palanquin-carriers).
-At this moment, the procession party came to a temporary halt and the lion dance troupe began to perform a uniform lion dance sequence.
+At this moment, the procession party came to a temporary halt and the lion dance troupe began to perform a sequence to greet it.

 The lion dance sequence lasted for a few short minutes.
 As the sequence draws to an end, the procession party (headed by the Taoist priest, the urn-bearers and assistant bearers, followed by the palanquin and palanquin-bearers) made their way towards the centre of the ritual area.
 Promptly, the procession party, together with several temple members began setting up for the ‘Receiving’ ceremony.

 The set-up was elaborate and required an extensive number of items.
 As shown in Figure 41, the items included two large yellow candles, nine cups of tea, plates of tobacco, fresh flowers, oranges, betel nuts and leaves, a basket of sandalwood, a bunch of thin yellow stripes (wristbands), a yellow coconut-husk bowl, joss sticks, joss paper, a large yellow urn (covered with yellow talisman and filled with incense ash), and a golden triangular flag that bore a dragon and the temple’s name (Figure 42).